murphybytes/kibitz/README.md

 Management Scripts
 ------------------------
 Kibitz provides a handy control script to manage jobs.
-You'll need to install ruby and RVM to use these scripts.
+You'll need to install Ruby and RVM to use these scripts.

 #### RVM